aditya423/JAVA/DAILY ACTIVITY/OOPS/README.md

 - It is used to invoke the body of class without creating object
 - static w are using for memory management
 - Characteristics
-   -- static keyword actually belongs to class rather than object of class -- we can use static keyword with
+   <br>-- static keyword actually belongs to class rather than object of class
+   <br>-- we can use static keyword with
-      -- variable
+      <br>-- variable
-      -- method
+      <br>-- method
-      -- as block
+      <br>-- as block
-      -- in nested class
+      <br>-- in nested class
 - Understanding
-   -- without static --> different copies of variables/methods for every object -- with static    --> same variable/method for every object)
+   <br>-- without static --> different copies of variables/methods for every object
+   <br>-- with static    --> same variable/method for every object)

 ## this Keyword
 - used as a reference variable which refer the current object
 - It can be used with methods as well as constructors
 - can be used
-   -- to refer the current class instance variable
+   <br>-- to refer the current class instance variable
-   -- to invoke the current class method
+   <br>-- to invoke the current class method
-   -- to invoke the current class constructor/reuse of constructor
+   <br>-- to invoke the current class constructor/reuse of constructor
-      -- constructor chaining
+      <br>-- constructor chaining
-   -- to pass as argument in the method - used to reuse one object in multiple methods purpose in event handling -- to pass as argument in constructor
+   <br>-- to pass as argument in the method - used to reuse one object in multiple methods purpose in event handling
+   <br>-- to pass as argument in constructor
-      -- when we have multiple classes and we trying to use one object to that
+      <br>-- when we have multiple classes and we trying to use one object to that